Organofluorine chemistry: Deoxofluorination

-Apart from DAST, a wide variety of similar reagents exist, including, but not limited to, 2-pyridinesulfonyl fluoride (PyFluor) and N-tosyl-4-chlorobenzenesulfonimidoyl fluoride (SulfoxFluor).
+Apart from DAST, a wide variety of aminosulfurane reagents exist, including, but not limited to, 2-pyridinesulfonyl fluoride (PyFluor) and N-tosyl-4-chlorobenzenesulfonimidoyl fluoride (SulfoxFluor).
 Many of these display improved properties such as better safety profile, higher thermodynamic stability, ease of handling, high enantioselectivity, and selectivity over elimination side-reactions.

+Alternatively, cyanuric fluoride trimer also causes deoxofluorination.

 From fluorinated building blocks

 Many organofluorine compounds are generated from reagents that deliver perfluoroalkyl and perfluoroaryl groups.
 (Trifluoromethyl)trimethylsilane, CF_{3}Si(CH_{3})_{3}, is used as a source of the trifluoromethyl group, for example.
 Among the available fluorinated building blocks are CF_{3}X (X = Br, I), C_{6}F_{5}Br, and C_{3}F_{7}I. These species form Grignard reagents that then can be treated with a variety of electrophiles.
 The development of fluorous technologies (see below, under solvents) is leading to the development of reagents for the introduction of "fluorous tails".

 A special but significant application of the fluorinated building block approach is the synthesis of tetrafluoroethylene, which is produced on a large-scale industrially via the intermediacy of difluorocarbene.
 The process begins with the thermal (600–800 °C) dehydrochlorination of chlorodifluoromethane: